gautapb/MNIST-Classifier/README.md

 # MNIST-Classifier

-Creating a hand written digit classifier based on MNIST dataset.
+Creating a hand written digit classifier based on MNIST dataset from scratch.